-Jane Walker opened Cracker Box, a custom framing and home decor shop and gallery, at 521 West Water Street in July 1998.
+The building stood vacant for over a year before Jane Walker opened Cracker Box, a custom framing and home decor shop and gallery, at 521 West Water Street in July 1998.

 Princeton Times-Republic, July 23, 1998 – “A new business has opened in downtown Princeton.
 The Cracker Box is a custom framing and gallery business that opened on July 9th.
 Jane Walker is the owner. … The building has historically been known as the 10-foot building.
 The future of the Cracker Box includes having a small gallery which will include some framed artwork for sale, gifts and ready-made frames.”

 Walker’s family remodeled the building with a new entrance and wainscoting of the walls.

 I will continue to update the blog as my research progresses.

 Teak & Soxy occupies the building 2021.